Last Updated on July 22, 2022 by Luke Feldbrugge

-Refinancing your mortgage can be a great way to save money.
-But you’re going to have to spend a little money to do it.
+The cost to refinance a mortgage is not cheap.
+The process comes with a price, but refinancing your mortgage can be a great way to save money over the long haul.
 As they say, “No pain, no gain.”
-That pain largely comes in the form of closing costs, and they can be significant.
-Here’s a detailed look at the cost to refinance a home and how you can save money now and in the future.
+That pain largely comes in the form of closing costs and processing fees.
+Here’s a detailed look at the cost to refinance a mortgage and how you can save money at closing and after.

 Those costs are significant, but if you’re able to reduce your monthly payment, you will be able to make up the difference.
 The point at which you recoup those costs is known as the break-even point.
 If you were to move before reaching your break-even point, it wouldn’t be worth it to refinance.